 Thailand’s 3 Very Common Venomous Snakes

 Thailand has approximately 60 snake species that are considered venomous and potentially dangerous to human beings.
+Thirty of them are on land, and deadly.
 Below are photos, videos, and links to more information on some of the most common snakes that fit this description.

 Calloselasma rhodostoma.
 Malayan Pit Viper.

 Very dangerous.
 Potentially deadly.
 This snake is active at night (nocturnal) and during dawn and dusk (crepuscular) and during rainy or very overcast weather.
 I have found them in the lowlands at sea level, and as high as 500 meters here in Thailand.

 The following is a video showing the color variations for the Malayan pit viper.
 These are all from Southern Thailand, so depending on where you are in the country, yours may look similar or slightly different.
 The very triangle head shape and triangle pattern on the top back will not change.

 1 Video – Malayan Pit Viper (Calloselasma rhodostoma) Color Variations:

 Naja kaouthia.
 Monocled Cobra.